Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 They met at a local park, and at long last, removed their masks to share a kiss.

-“We are very much in love,” said Agnelli.
+“We are very much in love,” Agnelli said.

 The relationship got off to a strong start, and by July, the couple had met each other’s families, and began discussing the prospect of spending the rest of their lives together.